boschresearch/pylife/README.md

 [![Testsuite](https://github.com/boschresearch/pylife/actions/workflows/pytest.yml/badge.svg)](https://github.com/boschresearch/pylife/actions/workflows/pytest.yml)

-pyLife is an Open Source Python library for state of the art algorithms used in lifetime assessment of mechanical components subject to fatigue load.
+pyLife is an Open Source Python library for state of the art algorithms used in lifetime assessment of mechanical components subjected to fatigue.

 ## Purpose of the project